Mjacks3/CMSCDEMO/README.md

 # Numerical-Analysis-of-Customer-Review-Data

 Hey there.
 What you're looking at in this repostory is a submission of a semester long academic project for a class called Numerical Computation.
-My project used utilized linear and polynomial regression on a set of 300,000 amazon.com reviews
+My project used Python libraries to perform  linear and polynomial regression on a set of 300,000 amazon.com reviews
 with variables: time, helpfulnessrating, lexical diveristy, sentiment and keyword frequency as they related to a reviewer's overal product score in order to see if I could find any interesting trends.